 Finding the right architectural school is in most circumstances the first and most important initial step towards being an architect, and given that it will also be where you will be spending the majority of at least the next three years, it needs to be as close to the perfect fit as possible.

 However what you firstly need to consider is, are you 100% committed to studying the subject?
 Because as we describe here, it does require a full level of commitment, and if you are unsure it might be worth taking the time to investigate a taster or open entry course to architecture first.

 Or alternatively ensure that the programme provides the opportunity to move onto other areas without losing your first year.

-A good starting point is to create a broad list of the architecture school’s that initially find interesting (list them all), so you can start to compare them.
+A good starting point is to create a broad list of the architecture school’s that you initially find interesting (list them all), and start to compare them.
 This can be based on researching websites, attending open days, and/or speaking to past and current students.

 List all your options, but be sure to be mindful of the courses directions and time it takes to complete, some have a slightly less direct path than others.

 Following this, there are a number of key factors that we feel are then important to consider and that will ultimately help you to make your choice:

 The school program and course